iamroot-GitHub/Small-Business-Environment-Project/README.md

 # Small Business Environment Project
-## In this project I worked together with a team of five personnel to build a small business environment using GNS3 via FortiClient VPN.
+## In this project I worked together with a team of five personnel and a senior engineer to build a small business environment using GNS3 via FortiClient VPN.
 ### Beginning Network Topology
 ![SBE Beginning Network Topology](https://github.com/iamroot-GitHub/Small-Business-Environment-Project/blob/9f21529a752862ab05b4f8d11650d52c04a7ffb4/Images/SBE%20Starting%20Topology.png)
 ### The client that our Managed Service Provider (MSP) was hired by requested the following: